naveen777-github/-Distributed-Health-Care-Management-System-Implementation-Using-Web-Service/README.md

 ## Data Structures

-Outer Hash Map: This is the primary data structure, implemented using a concurrent hash map.
+**Outer Hash Map:** This is the primary data structure, implemented using a concurrent hash map.
 It associates appointment types (strings) with appointment IDs and details.
 The appointment type serves as the key, and the value associated with each type is another concurrent hash map.

-Inner Hash Map: The value associated with each appointment type in the outer concurrent hash map is itself a concurrent hash map.
+**Inner Hash Map:** The value associated with each appointment type in the outer concurrent hash map is itself a concurrent hash map.
 This inner concurrent hash map contains appointment IDs as keys and appointment details as values.

-Appointment Details: For each appointment ID in the inner concurrent hash map, the associated details include:
+**Appointment Details:** For each appointment ID in the inner concurrent hash map, the associated details include:

-•	Patient ID List: This is an array list containing the IDs of patients scheduled for the appointment.
+•	**Patient ID List:** This is an array list containing the IDs of patients scheduled for the appointment.
 It is a list of strings.

-•	Capacity: This is an integer representing the maximum number of patients that can be scheduled for an appointment.
+•	**Capacity**: This is an integer representing the maximum number of patients that can be scheduled for an appointment.

 ![image](https://github.com/naveen777-github/-Distributed-Health-Care-Management-System-Implementation-Using-Web-Service/assets/85072641/0dac795d-ca55-4d34-8a91-8a2abda58a6f)